doktordirk/aurelia-authentication-loopback-sample/README.md

 #### [/server](/server)

 A [loopback](https://docs.strongloop.com/display/public/LB/LoopBack) api server.
-A local file is used as database.
-Have a peek at [mydata.json](mydata.json) to gain some insight.
-Session tokens are used for authorization (loopback default).
+Local files are used as database.
+Have a peek at [user-db.json](/user-db.json) and [customer-db.json](/customer-db.json) to gain some insight.
+JSON web tokens (jwt) are used for authorization.

 #### [/common](/common)